RasulOs/deki/README.md

 ## Gradio (Web frontend)

+You can see how the model works on [[Huggingface Space](https://huggingface.co/spaces/orasul/deki)]

-First, run a server locally and then run gradio client:
+But if you want to check gradio locally then first, run a server and then run gradio client:
 ```bash
 python3.12 ./ui/uigrad.py
 ```